ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency is implemented by providing a consistent, append-only, cryptographically verifiable, publicly available record of entries.
 A SCITT instance is referred to as a Transparency Service.
 Implementations of Transparency Services may protect their Append-only Log using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
-A Receipt is an offline, universally-verifiable proof that an entry is recorded in the Append-only Log.
+A Receipt is an offline, universally-verifiable proof that an entry is registered in the Append-only Log.
 Requesting a receipt can result in the production of a new receipt for the same signed statement.
 A Receipt's verification key, signing algorithm, validity period, header parameters or other claims MAY change each time a Receipt is produced.